maxeboykin/maxxboykin/README.md

 - :memo: Now don't get those feelings of melancholy due to the limited projects finished in this space.
 I’m currently working on a pathfinder visualizer project as well as a few other smaller private projects.
 Now, now, now...
 I am not one for clandestine or surreptitious relationships but that's the way this has got to be. :zipper_mouth_face:.

-- :croissant:	Have been a long-time learner of the most fickle quadrinomial problem in homo-sapien history.. the mercurial relationship between flour, water, salt and yeast...just don't ask me to add the fifth variable of olive oil to make ciabatta.
+- :croissant:	Have been a long-time learner of the most fickle quadrinomial problems in homo-sapien history.. the mercurial relationship between flour, water, salt and yeast...just don't ask me to add the fifth variable of olive oil to make ciabatta.

 - 💬 Ask me about designing a product and delivering it to the market successfully.
 Success isn't serendipitous if you follow the right steps.
 I have five years of product management experience in the computer industry :computer:	:desktop_computer:	.